Pro-Russian militants shot down a Ukrainian military transport airplane on Saturday killing all 49 people on board.

-"In addition to the nine crew members, 40 paratroopers were on board.
-All of them died."
-The statement also decried the attack as just terrorism.
-The town is currently held by militants, but Ukraine has managed to keep control of the airport.
+“In addition to the nine crew members, 40 paratroopers were on board.
+All of them died.”
+The statement also decried the attack as terrorism.
+The town is currently controlled by militants, but Ukraine has managed to keep control of the airport.

 The Ministry of Defense said that the 40 paratroopers, along with equipment and food, were being transported into eastern Ukraine, as the country continues to deal with pro-Russia separatists, who appear to be receiving military equipment from Russia.